acdlondon.com

 He is also the President-Elect of the Ontario College of Family Physicians.

-He has held various educational leadership roles and currently serves as Clinical Director for
+He has held various educational leadership roles and currently serves as Clinical Director for Practice Ready Ontario, a practice ready assessment program for internationally trained family physicians administered by Touchstone Institute, and Interim Medical Director for the Thames Valley Family Health Team.

 He’s trying to visit all the National Parks and National Park Reserves in Canada.
 He’s at 36/48!